 In order to foster public understanding of their mission and activities, as well as to promote participation, it is common for public agencies, particularly legislative bodies, to publish their calendars or schedules of events.
-In 2015, Rwanda's Parliament responded to a right to information request for their schedule by not only delivering the information, but shifting to system where the schedule would be automatically published online.
+In 2015, Rwanda's Parliament responded to a right to information request for their schedule by not only delivering the information but also shifting to a system where the schedule would be automatically published online.